isa-pilpre/data-analysis-bellabeat/Chapter4-Analysis-Fitbit.md

 Finally, I went back to BigQuery Studio.
 From the left-hand Explorer pane, I navigated to my project and dataset, clicked on the three dots, and selected `Create table`.
 I was able to browse to my bucket in Google Cloud Studio and import the heart rate file as a new table named `heartrate`.

-## 4) Data analysis using SQL (with Python and R for visualization)
+## 4) Data analysis in BigQuery using SQL (and Python, Google Sheets and/or R for visualization)

-With the CSV files uploaded as tables in BigQuery, I begin the analysis using SQL queries.
+With the CSV files uploaded as tables in BigQuery, I began the analysis by running SQL queries.
+Based on my initial review of the 18 CSV files in R, the `cleaned_combined_dailyActivity_merged.csv` file appears to be the most complete and comprehensive.
+This file was uploaded as the `daily_activity` table in BigQuery.
+So let me start running queries on the `daily_activity` table.

-### Verifying data integrity (date range and Fitbit user count)
+### a) Verifying data integrity (Fitbit user count and date range)

-To check if the number of unique users matches expectations, I ran the following query for the `daily_activity` table:
+- Fitbit user count: let's check if the number of unique users matches expectations with SQL.

+SQL query:

 ``` sql
 SELECT